We need a local food chain, now more than ever.

 - 1/3 of all food produced each year is wasted;

-- according to a new 2021 study, our food systems are responsible for a third of global emissions;
+- our food systems are responsible for a third of global emissions;

 Our food system doesn’t just need a closer look.
-It needs a robust redesign that aligns it with the fight to stop climate change, to make food more accessible and secure, and to empower the people who grow it.
+It needs a robust redesign that makes food more accessible and secure, helps tackle climate change, and empowers workers.

-Here are the reasons why we at Better Origin think the future of food is local – and are rooting for that future:
+Here are the reasons why we at Better Origin think the future of food is local:

 - It ensures food security.